nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/.github/ISSUE_TEMPLATE/bug_report.md

 Have you provided the following extra information/files:

 - [ ] The command used to run the pipeline
-- [ ] The `.nextflow.log` file (which is a hidden file in whichever place you _ran_
+- [ ] The `.nextflow.log` file <!-- this is a hidden file in the directory where you launched the pipeline -->
-   the pipeline from - not necessarily in the output directory!)

 ## System